novatechweb/nt124/README.md

-usbacm
+nt124
 ======

-code for a usb device with four ACMs connected each to a serialport
+code for a four port usb to serial converter